eliasis-framework/fork-me-github/README.md

 ### Requirements

-This framework is supported by PHP versions 5.6 or higher and is compatible with HHVM versions 3.0 or higher.
+This module is supported by PHP versions 5.6 or higher and is compatible with HHVM versions 3.0 or higher.

 ### Contribute
 1. Check for open issues or open a new issue to start a discussion around a bug or feature.